jiinjeong/CSVolunteer/README.md

       * One unit of absolute size is the pixel, abbreviated `px`.
         * Note: A size in pixels can vary in dimensions when displayed on different screens.
 Therefore, the pixel is technically a relative unit, but on a given screen, it acts like an absolute unit.
     * A relative size produces dimensions based on the dimensions of another element on your webpage.
-      * One unit of relative measurement is the percentage, abbreviated `%`.
+      * One unit of relative size is the percentage, abbreviated `%`.
 Percentages are relative to the width of the parent element.
         * For example, if an element is given a width of `75%`, then it will take up 75% of the width of the parent element.
       * Recall that the parent element of a given element is the element in which the given element is nested.
         * If an element is nested directly in the the body, then its parent element is the body.